5 Myths About Orthodontic Treatment

 Aren’t sure if you want metal wires and brackets on your teeth?
-Ask our orthodontists if you’re a candidate for Invisalign®.
+Ask our orthodontists in Fort Wayne, IN, and surrounding areas if you’re a candidate for Invisalign®.
 As the name suggests, Invisalign is a series of nearly invisible aligners that exert constant but gentle pressure on your teeth.
 Over time, the aligners move the teeth into optimal alignment so you can enjoy a healthier, more attractive smile.

 Here’s how Invisalign is different from traditional metal braces.